grammyjs/website/site/docs/guide/reactions.md

   customEmojiKept,
   /** Custom emoji removed from this user's reaction */ customEmojiRemoved,
-  /** Does this user currently have a paid reaction added? */ paid,
+  /** Indicates if a paid reaction is currently present in this user's reaction */ paid,
-  /** Did this user just add a new paid reaction? */ paidAdded,
+  /** Indicates if a paid reaction was newly added to this user's reaction */ paidAdded,
-  /** Did this user just remove a paid reaction? */ paidRemoved,
 } = ctx.reactions();
 ```